 Keep Your Apps Updated

-If you want the best experience on macOS Monterey, make sure you keep your apps updated before, and after, the software’s released.
+If you want the best experience on macOS Monterey 12.6, make sure you keep your apps updated before, and after, the software’s released.

 Before you download an app update, make sure you read reviews from users.
 These reviews will alert you to potential benefits and problems with the latest version.

-For some of you, particularly those dealing with macOS Big Sur problems, that might be the right move.
-However, some of you will be better off waiting a few hours, a few days or, in some cases, a few weeks before installing the operating system.
+For some of you, particularly those dealing with macOS Monterey problems and macOS Big Sur problems, that might be the right move.
+However, some of you will be better off waiting a few hours, a few days or, in some cases, a few weeks before installing the software.

 There are plenty of reasons to skip macOS software updates on day one.
 For one, macOS updates can wreak havoc on your device’s performance.